 - an organisation performance plan – this is generated after you complete the assessment tool with your unique information.
 It helps you plan to improve your Charter performance.

 - personal leadership assessment tools.
 There are four tools for each of the following levels of organisations – directors, managers, site supervisors and workers.
 The tools help people assess their leadership performance and identify areas for improvement.

-- Support from the Charter support officer who will run Charter inductions for staff of new and existing Charter members, as well as engage with workers about the Charter and H&S in general
+- Support from the Charter Project Officer who will run Charter inductions for staff of new and existing Charter members, as well as engage with workers about the Charter and H&S in general

 - Guidance notes, factsheets and toolbox talks to help you improve your Charter performance – as well as access to a members’ area on the website where you can view industry information

 - Images and videos from the signing ceremony you can use in your own communications material